Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

 The role of NQEs was assessed by comparing quantum (T$_e$-PIGS, PA-$T_e$-CMD) and classical MD spectra at 300 K. As expected, NQEs are most prominent in the high-frequency region, where the zero-point energy (ZPE) of hydrogen atoms plays a dominant role.
 For the symmetric N–H stretching mode (labeled 8), redshifts of 83 cm$^{-1}$ (10.4 meV) and 79 cm$^{-1}$ were observed with T$_e$-PIGS and PA-$T_e$-CMD, respectively.
 The asymmetric N–H stretch (labeled 9) exhibited even larger redshifts of 94 cm$^{-1}$ (11.7 meV) and 85 cm$^{-1}$.
 Bending modes also showed noticeable redshifts, up to 38 cm$^{-1}$ for T$_e$-PIGS and 44 cm$^{-1}$ for PA-$T_e$-CMD.
 In contrast, modes dominated by heavier atoms—such as the C–N stretch and CH$_3$NH$_3$ rocking motions (features 1 and 2)—exhibited much smaller shifts ($\sim$9 cm$^{-1}$).
 Similar trends were observed at 110~K, with quantum effects becoming more pronounced at lower temperatures.

 The comparison with CMD is particularly revealing at 110~K, where the curvature problem becomes evident.
-Features d2 to d9 in T$_e$-PIGS and e2 to e9 in PA-T$_e$-CMD are consistently blue-shifted relative to CMD frequencies.
-In CMD, spurious redshifts and broadening suppress the separation of N-H stretching and C-H stretching, merging them into a single band due to different curvatures of the potential energy.
-The curvature problem also alters the lineshape, suppressing the asymmetric N-H bending modes (d6 and e6 in the elevated-temperature methods), which merge into a single feature (f5/6) in CMD.
+Features d2 to d9 in T$_e$-PIGS and e2 to e9 in PA-T$_e$-CMD are consistently blue-shifted relative to CMD frequencies. \corr{In methylammonium, the C--H stretching modes are strongly coupled to rotational motions because the methyl group can freely rotate about the C--N bond.
+As a consequence, the feature labeled f7 and f8 are significantly red-shifted, with f8 in particular showing extreme broadening.
+The N--H stretching modes (f9) are also affected by the curvature problem and exhibit redshifts and line broadening, although to a lesser extent than the C--H vibrations.
+This difference arises because the N--H groups remain hydrogen-bonded to the iodine atoms of the perovskite cage, which restricts full rotation but allows limited librational motion.} The curvature problem also alters the lineshape, suppressing the asymmetric N--H bending modes (d6 and e6 in the elevated-temperature methods), which merge into a single feature (f5/6) in CMD.

 Overall, the T$_e$-PIGS spectra align closely with the PA-T$_e$-CMD spectra, both in position and lineshape.
 However, in the low-temperature orthorhombic phase, noticeable discrepancies emerge in the high-frequency NH stretching region: the PA-T$_e$-CMD spectra are broader and slightly less resolved compared to their T$_e$-PIGS counterparts.
 This broadening is attributed to the coupling between physical high-energy modes and the hot non-centroid ring-polymer modes.
-As shown in Figure~S6, this artifact is mitigated by lowering the elevated temperature even further.
-However, lowering \( T_e \) below 350~K reintroduces the curvature problem and deteriorates the spectral accuracy in the low-temperature regime, as expected from our analysis in Section~\ref{subsec:choosing-te}.
+As shown in \corr{Fig.}~S8, this artifact is mitigated by lowering the elevated temperature even further.
+However, lowering \( T_e \) below 350~K reintroduces the curvature problem, negatively impacting the spectral accuracy in the low-temperature regime, as expected from our analysis in \corr{Sec.}~\ref{subsec:choosing-te}.

-We note that the orthorhombic phase, in particular, exhibits highly anharmonic energy profiles along the NH stretching coordinates, as discussed in Section~8 of the Supplementary Information.
-These non-negligible anharmonic coefficients induce stronger coupling between the centroid and internal ring-polymer modes.
-While PA-$T_e$-CMD partially suppresses this coupling through the adiabatic separation, it is to be expected that spurious effects due to energy exchange between ``hot" and ``cold" modes of the ring polymer are more pronounced at the orthorhombic phase.
+We note that the orthorhombic phase, in particular, exhibits highly anharmonic energy profiles along the N--H stretch \corr{normal modes}, as discussed in \corr{Sec.}~S13 of the SI.
+The non-negligible anharmonic coefficients \corr{listed in Table~S6 of the SI} induce stronger coupling between the centroid and internal ring-polymer modes.
+While PA-$T_e$-CMD partially suppresses this coupling through the adiabatic separation, it is to be expected that spurious effects due to energy exchange between ``hot'' and ``cold'' modes of the ring polymer are more pronounced at the orthorhombic phase.